alonso-hdz17/SQL-Portfolio/README.md

 # SQL-Portfolio
-A portfolio containing SQL projects.
+A portfolio containing some of my SQL projects.